pyoko-dev/ComfyUI-EasyIllustrious/web/docs/guides/inpainting_and_regional.md

 ## Tips

-- Masks: White = apply here.
-Use feathered edges (blur) for smoother blends.
+- Masks: Black = protect/keep, White = change/apply.
+Use stronger feathering (blur 8–16px at image size) for smoother blends.
 - CFG Scale: ~5.0 is a good starting point for Illustrious models.
 - Steps: Increase for complex multi-region scenes.
 - Overlaps: If region masks overlap, weights will be normalized to avoid over-driving any pixel.